ericclack/overtone-loops/README.md

 # overtone-loops

-An attempt to make a really simple loop syntax for Overtone, so that I can use this at code clubs.
+An attempt to make a really simple loop syntax for Overtone.
+Maybe this will be simple enough to use at code clubs?

 For example: